#1 Victorian uni for graduate employment1

 NEXT UP ON this.

-Despite what you may have been told, not everyone finishes school with a crystal clear plan for their career.
+Despite what you may have been told, you won’t necessarily finish school with a crystal clear plan for your career.
 In fact, sometimes the absence of a plan creates opportunities you never could have dreamed of.

 We spoke to three students who’ve found studying a broad degree opened up career opportunities they otherwise would not have discovered.